The 10+1 Code™

 Make accountability durable: named owners, escalation paths, and traceability from decision to outcome.
 Design governance so responsibility does not dissolve as decisions repeat.

 Without ownership, responsibility has nowhere to land.
-Every Commandment that follows becomes optional.
+Every element of the Code that follows becomes optional.

 AI systems must not be designed or deployed in ways that cause irreversible harm in the name of progress, efficiency, or advantage.